Vikram-class patrol vessel (1983)

 Vikram-class offshore patrol vessels are series of nine watercraft jointly built by Mazagon Dock Limited Mumbai and Goa Shipyard Limited, Vasco da Gama, Goa for the Indian Coast Guard.

 Introduction

 The vessels in this class are 74 m long with a beam of 11.4 m and are armed with a Mantra Defense Lynx optronic-directed 40mm 60 cal Bofors Mk3 AA gun or dual 30mm CRN 91 Naval Gun.
 They are powered by two SEMT-Pielstick 16 PA6 V280 diesel engines driving two propellers.
 The vessels are equipped with pollution control equipment, two firefighting monitors, a four-tonne crane.
 They also carry diving equipment, two RIB inspection crafts, a grp launch, and a hangar for a light helicopter.
 The Vikram-class vessels have an air-conditioned accommodation for a crew of 11 officers and 85 enlisted sailors.

-A derivative of this has been exported to Mauritius as the MCGS Barracuda.